dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnNumbersInSetCountCheckSpec
+## ColumnNumbersFoundCountCheckSpec
-Column level check that ensures that there are no more than a set number of numbers in a monitored column.
+Column level check that counts unique values in a numeric column and counts how many values out of a list of expected numeric values were found in the column.
+ The check raises a data quality issue when the threshold of maximum number of missing values was exceeded (too many expected values were not found in the column).